jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 tasked two of her students with curating annotations for roughly 100 drug-gene pairs and oversaw the process herself.
-According to Dr. Owusu Obeng, her students spent two days curating these annotations which equated to around 25 to 30 hours for the initial curation process without accounting for the subsequent feedback loop.
-A significant part of the time spent during this process was to research of data from \gls{cpic} - the same data the Annotation Server already had and later had to match the manually curated data with again.
+According to Dr. Owusu Obeng, her students spent two days curating these annotations which equated to around 25 to 30 hours of work for the initial curation process, without accounting for the subsequent feedback loop.
+A significant part of the time spent during this process was to research of data from \gls{cpic} - the same data the Annotation Server already had stored and that later had to match the manually curated data with again.

 Should PharMe be extended to support multiple languages in the future, this process would most likely need to be repeated with multiple curating parties.